Ways to Give

 With the Rotunda renovation complete, the building is once again serving as the heart of student life and scholarship.
 Now our focus is on fully renovating Thomas Jefferson’s original Academical Village, including the student rooms of the Lawn and Ranges, colonnades, pavilions, gardens, and associated buildings and landscape.

 If you lived on the Lawn, you enjoyed the best front yard in the world.
 Now, it’s your turn to preserve your room for future generations.
 The Academical Village is not a museum.
 It’s the thriving, active hub of UVA.
 Since their conception, Lawn rooms have been home to our brightest students and outstanding citizen leaders.
 These well-loved spaces are also well worn.
 That’s why, for the first time in 200 years, we’re undertaking this comprehensive renovation.

 Lawn alumni can participate by making a gift to any part of the Jeffersonian Grounds Initiative.
 All contributions count toward Lawn room, class year, and West versus East totals—and are featured on the new Lawn Alumni Challenge website and its interactive leaderboard.
-Lawn alumni also have the opportunity to endow or sponsor their rooms so that these historic living quarters remain a part of the daily fabric of the University as safe, fully functional spaces for future Lawn residents.
+Lawn alumni also have the opportunity to sponsor their rooms so that these historic living quarters remain a part of the daily fabric of the University as safe, fully functional spaces for future Lawn residents.

 Lead our Lawn Alumni Challenge by making your gift today.
 It’s time to protect our legacy.
 The future starts with you.